markmitu/power-outage-cause-prediction/README.md

 ### Feature Engineering
 When training the baseline model via cross-validation, a particular error occurred where rare categorical features were encountered in validation sets but not training sets.
 An exact example output is as follows:

 `UserWarning: Found unknown categories in columns [...] during transform.
-These unknown categories will be encoded as all zeros`
+These unknown categories will be encoded as all zeros`.

 Such a warning indicates that in order to negate this information loss and produce better results, rare categories should be grouped into an "Other" category to prevent errors.
 This is confirmed by surveying the distribution of the STATE and NERC.REGION variables: